danthegoodman1/how_to_be_exceptional/README.md

 *This is the kind of person you should strive to be for your team.*

-You should be the one that someone says “Hey I need something done, I think you're the most fit person to get it done, please help me.”
+You should be the one that someone says "Hey I need something done, I think you're the most fit person to get it done, please help me."

 High agency people also: